The price of gold has dropped sharply, but the bear market appears to be nearing its end.

 4%

-Other precious metals like silver and platinum and many mining shares from around the world were hit also in the past couple of days.
+Other precious metals like silver and platinum, and many mining shares from around the world, were also hit in the past couple of days.

-What TCI suggests about the Current Course of Gold
+What TCI Suggests About the Current Course of Gold

 Chart: The Price of Gold 1983–2013 and TCI+ Indications